kacperb333/kontomatik-challenge/readme.md

 Fetched account information is available for 24h.

 # How?
-## Log in to a PKO BP bank account
+## Sign in to a PKO BP bank account
 ```
 POST /session
 ```